Maria7F/TLC-trip-record-data/Documents/MVP.md

 #### Peak Hours for Yellow and Green
-* In this analysis will show you the peak hours of the drop off and pick ups I used a line plot pickup times and the reduduncy of it
+* In this analysis will show you the peak hours of pick ups only I used a line plot pickup times and the reduduncy of it
 <img src="/Imgs/peakHoursYellowGreen.png" width=500>